Camp Kalahari is nestled amongst acacia and palm trees, on the edge of the Makgadikgadi Salt Pans.

 Quadbiking excursions onto the huge Ntwetwe Pan (which covers about 6,500 km2) are a real feature of visits to Camp Kalahari in the dry season, from around May to October.
 Because of the fragility of the pans, quadbiking is possible only during this period, so ask us if this is something that appeals to you and we’ll do our best to advise you accordingly.

-(Quadbikes are powerful and potentially dangerous; be aware of the safety issues, make sure you are briefed fully, and opt to do another activities if you’re not comfortable with them.)
+(Quadbikes are powerful and potentially dangerous; be aware of the safety issues, make sure you are briefed fully, and opt to do another activities if you’re not comfortable with them, especially as there are no safety helmets provided.)

 The ‘Bushman experience’ at Camp Kalahari is very good too – the best of all the similar activities we took part in during our last visit to Botswana.
 There’s nothing fake or staged about this experience; it’s simply a group of men of varying ages sharing the knowledge passed down to them by their fathers and grandfathers on how they have traditionally survived in this wild and harsh environment.